Last updated: July 20, 2021

 So far, you've only run one scan at a time.
 However, to fully appreciate the benefits of Burp Suite Enterprise, you need to be able to run multiple scans at the same time.

 Each time you run a scan, it is performed by a virtual entity known as an "agent", which has its own embedded instance of Burp Scanner.
 Each agent can only perform one scan at a time.
 Therefore, to run multiple concurrent scans, you need multiple agents.
 The number of agents you can use depends on your subscription.
 The scalability of Burp Suite Enterprise Edition relies on you only paying for the exact number of agents that you need and being able to increase that number in as large or small increments as your needs dictate.
 Your trial license already covers 30 agents, which should be more than enough to get you started.

 To use agents, you have to assign them to a particular machine on which they should run.
 If you followed along with the basic setup, you should already have an agent machine embedded on the same machine as the Enterprise server and web server.
 We'll talk about how to install additional agent machines later.
 For now, let's add some more agents to the existing machine so that we can run a few concurrent scans.

-Go to the "Agents" page.
-Here, you can see a list of all the agent machines that you have set up, along with some basic information about them.
+Go to the "Agents" page by clicking on the settings cog icon and selecting "Agents".
+Here, under the "Agent Machines" tab, you can see a list of all the agent machines that you have set up, along with some basic information about them.
 You can also see how many agents are assigned to each agent machine.
 This is the maximum number of scans that are allowed to run on each machine at the same time.
-You can use adjust this setting based on the technical specification of each machine or based on your particular requirements.
+You can adjust this setting based on the technical specification of each machine or based on your particular requirements.